Lecturer's Précis - Freud (1923)

 (1923) Classic Hierarchical Diagram - Mark 1: In diagrams (a) and (b), from the German and English

-indication of the number of mental control layers being proposed, but also a
+precise indication of the number of mental control layers being proposed, but

-Freud's theoretical assertions have been left implicit.
-The key levels of the
+assertions have been left implicit.
+The key levels of the diagram, from the

 Diagram (a) redrawn from Freud (1923/1992:265), and diagram (b) from Freud (1923/1960:18).
 This version Copyright © 2002, Derek J. Smith. |